Suri L. Duitch, Ph.D.

-Students interested in student government should contact the student government advisor at 504-865-5555.
+Students interested in student government should contact the assistant dean for student support and success at 504-865-5333.

 All graduates of SoPA automatically become members of the Alumni Association.
 There are no dues.
 The purpose of the association is to promote the idea of higher education with emphasis on the continuing education of adults and to encourage fellowship among members.
-Contact with the Alumni Association can be made by calling the Office of Alumni Relations at (504) 865-5901 or online at http://alumni.tulane.edu.
+Contact with the Alumni Association may be made by calling the Office of Alumni Relations at (504) 865-5901 or online.

 Admission, Costs, and Transfer Credits

-SoPA has an open admissions policy for those pursuing undergraduate coursework.
-Students are not required to submit ACT or SAT test scores in order to be admitted but must hold a high school diploma or general equivalent diploma.
+Applicants to SoPA are not required to submit ACT or SAT test scores in order to be admitted but must hold a high school diploma or general equivalent diploma.
 Continued enrollment is based on satisfactory academic performance.

-Students wishing to study through SoPA should complete the online application form at scs.tulane.edu, along with a non-refundable $25 processing fee.
-Applications cannot be processed without this fee.
-Students who have attended college previously and plan to work toward a degree or certificate must contact all former schools and have official transcripts sent directly to SoPA.
-Students who have not attended college must submit a copy of their high school transcript (or equivalent) with their application.
+Individuals wishing to study through SoPA should complete the online application form, along with a non-refundable $40 processing fee.
+Applicants who have attended college previously and plan to work toward a degree or certificate must contact all former schools and have official transcripts sent directly to SoPA.
+Those who have not previously attended college must submit a copy of their high school transcript (or equivalent) with their application.

-Students can be admitted conditionally without transcripts, but registration may be canceled if transcripts have not been received by mid-semester.
-Students desiring to attend SoPA and do not plan to earn a degree (i.e. are “non-matriculating”) do not need to submit transcripts of previous college work.
-Students dismissed from, or on probation at, their last college may be admitted on probation at the discretion of the Academic Performance Committee.
+Individuals desiring to attend SoPA and who do not plan to earn a degree (i.e. are “non-matriculating”) do not need to submit transcripts of previous college work.
+However, proof of high school graduation is still required.
+Individuals dismissed from, or on probation at, their last college may be admitted on probation at the discretion of the Academic Performance Committee.
 Conditions of probation at entry generally include a load limit of seven credits in the first semester.
-Readmission is generally contingent upon the student earning grades of C or better in all courses taken the first semester.
+Continued enrollment after entering on probation is generally contingent upon the student earning grades of C or better in all courses taken the first semester.

+The graduate-level online application includes a non-refundable $50 processing fee.
 To be considered for admission, a prospective graduate student must have earned an undergraduate degree from an accredited institution prior to the first semester of proposed graduate study.
-The applicant also must have earned a 3.0 cumulative grade point average or better in undergraduate coursework.
-Students with undergraduate grade point averages below 3.0 may be considered for provisional admission, provided that they demonstrate significant professional experience in a relevant field.
+The applicant also must have earned a 3.0 cumulative grade point average, or better, in undergraduate coursework.
+Students with undergraduate grade point averages below 3.0 may be considered for provisional admission at the discretion of the program director.

-Students in good academic standing in Newcomb-Tulane College who wish to change to part-time status may, with the approval of the dean of Newcomb-Tulane College, transfer to SoPA.
+Students in good academic standing in Newcomb-Tulane College who wish to transfer to SoPA may do so with the approval of the dean of Newcomb-Tulane College.

-Students on probation in Newcomb-Tulane College who wish to improve their academic standing through part-time studies may, with the approval of the dean of Newcomb-Tulane College, transfer to SoPA but will be admitted on probation.
+Students on probation in Newcomb-Tulane College who wish to improve their academic standing through part-time studies at SoPA may, with the approval of the dean of Newcomb-Tulane College, transfer to SoPA, but will be admitted on probation.

-Students in SoPA who wish to transfer to Newcomb-Tulane College should obtain the recommendation of the SoPA associate dean of academic affairs.
-This recommendation is given only to students who have completed at least two full terms (not including Summer) semesters in SoPA and are in good academic standing.
-Students must have completed at least 18 credits including ENGL-1010, a course satisfying the mathematics requirement, a course satisfying the science requirement, a course that is part of the foreign language requirement, a course satisfying the social science requirement, a course satisfying the humanities requirement, as well as have at a least a C cumulative grade point average.
+Students in SoPA who wish to transfer to Newcomb-Tulane College should obtain the recommendation of the SoPA associate dean for academic affairs.
+This recommendation is given only to students who have completed at least two semesters in SoPA and are in good academic standing.
+Students must also have completed at least 18 credits including ENGL 1010 Writing (4 c.h.), a course satisfying the mathematics requirement, a course satisfying the science requirement, a course that is part of the foreign language requirement, a course satisfying the social science requirement, and a course satisfying the humanities requirement.

-Individual academic departments at Tulane may have rules governing the transfer of credits from community or junior colleges that may affect students.
-For specifics, contact an academic advisor.
-No more than 27 credits of business coursework may be transferred to SoPA; no more than 27 credits in business may be applied to any bachelor's degree at SoPA.
+Individual academic departments at Tulane outside of SoPA may have rules governing the transfer of credits from community and junior colleges that may affect students, i.e. may not accept community college transfer credits that SoPA does accept.
+For specifics, contact a SoPA academic advisor.
+No more than 27 credits of business coursework may be transferred to SoPA, and no more than 27 credits in business may be applied to any bachelor's degree at SoPA.